abisola/wordlist-rss-generator/README.md

 */1 * * * * /path/to/project/directory/setenv.sh

-You also need to set the environment variable: TRANSLATOR_PROJECT_ROOT_DIR
+You also need to set the environment variable: TRANSLATOR_PROJECT_ROOT_DIR to /path/to/project/directory/

 Enjoy.
 It's pretty easy to use!